FavoriteLoadingAdd to My Ireland | My Ireland

 "Dubhain" meand "black" which probably refers to a dark person from Spain.
 The Kinsellas were one of the tribes of Galway.

-Lacy Lacey, de Lacy de Léis Norman
+Variants: Lacey, de Lacy

 Originally came from Lascy in Normandy, France.